 Playing “Spoons”” is a great way to practice skills.
 This game provides practice with the following root words:

 - vid / vis

-The spoons are placed in the center of the table within reach of all players and four cards are dealt to each player.
-Players take one card from the four dealt and pass it the player on the left.
+The spoons are placed in the center of the table within reach of all players and four cards are dealt with each player.
+Players take one card from the four dealt and pass it to the player on the left.
 The player then receives a card passed from the player on their right.
 All players simultaneously pass a single unwanted card face down to their left, and then take the card that the player to their right passed to them.
 This continues until someone collects a matching set of four.
 [Four cards containing the same root word.]

 When a player collects a matching set of four cards, nothing is said.
-Instead the player quietly reaches for a spoon in the center of the table and as slyly as possible moves one to his/her front.
+Instead, the player quietly reaches for a spoon in the center of the table and as slyly as possible moves one to his/her front.
 Once a player has taken a spoon, all the other players must do the same, even if they themselves do not have four of a kind.
-The player left empty handed is out.
+The player left empty-handed is out.
 When there are only two players left, they are the joint winners.